Ear Wax Removal

 If you feel your ears have become blocked, debris such as cerumen and dead skin cells are usually the cause.
 For some people, this happens due to an overproduction of natural oils in the ear canal.
-Most often, however, the situation happens when people put objects in their ears, (such as cotton swabs/Q-tips, earbuds, earplugs, keys, etc.) When you put objects in your ears, you force the wax deep into the canal, impacting it against the eardrum.
+Most often, however, the situation happens when people put objects in their ears, (such as cotton swabs/Q-tips, earbuds, earplugs, keys, etc.) When you put objects in your ears, you force the wax deep into the canal, impacting it against the eardrum and requires see you to see wax removal ear doctor.
 This not only interferes with hearing, but can become very painful.

 Over time, the ear wax accumulates and starts to form into a lump and eventually becomes a full blockage.
 Sufferers of wax blockage often report feeling dizzy, hearing a ringing in their ears, having pain in the ear, or hearing a scratchy sound.

-While you are waiting to see an ENT, your family doctor may suggest that you see a pharmacist to obtain wax-softening oil or their advice about what to use to soften your ear wax.
+While you are waiting to see an ENT, your family doctor may suggest that you see a pharmacist to obtain wax-softening oil or their advice about what to use to soften and ease your ear wax removal procedure.
 Using oil at night and then running the shower directly into your ear the next morning, for several days in a row, often helps to dislodge and wash out ear wax.
-The use of oil or water in your ears is only safe if you no issues with your ears such as mastoid cavities, prior surgery, perforations, etc. Again, it is strongly recommended that you first see your family doctor or an ear cleaning specialist in Toronto, Mississauga or Scarborough.
+The use of oil or water in your ears is only safe if you no issues with your ears such as mastoid cavities, prior surgery, perforations, etc. Again, it is strongly recommended that you first see your family doctor or an ear cleaning specialist or ear wax removal doctor in Toronto, Mississauga or Scarborough.

 Book Ear Cleaning and Wax Removal Appointment in Toronto, Mississauga, and Scarborough